vgreg/fincap/README.md

 +-- README.md
 ```

-We have two code files, which should be executed in the following order:
+We have three code files, which should be executed in the following order:

 1. `ComputeMeasures.py` : This code computes daily measures from the raw data files.
 1. `ExtractTradingDays.py` : This code computes actual expiration dates from trading days.